saurabytes/MonarchMoneyTrendReport/README.md

 * Compressed / Smaller Transactions grid to show more items

-* Ability to Drill Down / connect Groups to Categories in Income & Spending reports
+* Breadcrumbs on reports Income & Spending allow staying on the Reports page instead of going to Transactions and connecting Groups to Categories

 * Turn ON/OFF menu items